FlashKonoha/marvel-creator-cup/DEPLOYMENT.md

 # Marvel Creator Cup - Vercel Deployment Guide

 ## Overview
 This guide will help you deploy the Marvel Creator Cup application to Vercel with minimal code changes.
-The app has been updated to use Server-Sent Events (SSE) instead of Socket.IO for real-time communication, making it compatible with Vercel's serverless functions.
+The app has been updated to use Server-Sent Events (SSE) with efficient polling instead of Socket.IO for real-time communication, making it compatible with Vercel's serverless functions.
 The application uses Upstash Redis for data persistence.

 ## Prerequisites
 - A GitHub account